-At the initial stage, moxibustion of defeated areas with iodine solution, brilliant green, or rubbing alcohol may be carried out.
-For this, a cotton swab is dipped in a solution, and then is applied to the affected area for 25 minutes.
-The procedure should be carried out at least 4-6 times a day.
+Initially, moxibustion of defeated areas with iodine solution, brilliant green, or rubbing alcohol may be used.
+For this, a cotton swab is dipped in a solution, and then is put to the affected area for 25 minutes.
+The procedure should be done at least 4-6 times a day.

-Stye is an inflammatory disease, that’s why in order to prevent it, antibiotics are widely used.
-Drops, the most common of which is Similasan (Similasan Stye Eye Relief Drops), are to be used at least 3-4 times per day.
-Drops are dispensed from pharmacies without a doctor’s prescription, however, the treatment must be carried out for its intended purpose.
-Eyedrops are to be put not on the eyeball, but in the conjunctival sac.
+Stye is an inflammatory disease, that’s why to prevent it, antibiotics are widely used.
+Drops, the most common of which is Similasan (Similasan Stye Eye Relief Drops), are used at least 3-4 times per day.
+Drops are got from pharmacies without a doctor’s prescription; however, the treatment must be done for its intended purpose.
+Eyedrops are put not on the eyeball, but in the conjunctival sac.
 If stye is accompanied by symptoms of intoxication, the use of antibiotics may be also per oral.
-For an eye stye that has not resolved in three weeks, unfortunately, you may be prescribed oral antibiotics by your doctor.
+If the stye is not treated in three weeks, doctor should prescribe oral antibiotics.
 Doxycycline (Adoxa, Atridox) is an oral antibiotics that is used to treat different types of styes.

 The most common one is Ophthalmic Erythromycin.
-These ointments do not melt and get to the site of inflammation easily.
+These ointments do not melt and are put on the area of inflammation easily.
 The only drawback is the thick consistency.
 But this problem is already solved by pharmaceutical companies which decided to release gels with antibacterial action.

-UHF treatment positively effects upon stye treatment.
-It is carried out only if the patient’s body temperature is not on the rise.
+UHF treatment positively affects upon stye treatment.
+It is used only if the patient’s body temperature is normal.

 Surgical treatment is recommended rarely.
 For example, if the size of a stye ball / abscess is too large, or a long-term treatment did not cause the expected effect.
 In this case, the doctor pierces the abscess with a needle, or performs a small incision over it.
-This will allow the pus to come out, and the eyelid will get rid of infection.
+It will allow the purulence to come out, and the eyelid will get rid of infection.

 MORE ARTICLES ABOUT STYE

-Internal stye is an ophthalmic disease which is marked by inflammation of lobules of meibomian glands of an eyelid.
-Most often, interna...
+Internal stye is an ophthalmic disease that is characterized by inflammation of lobules of meibomian glands of an eyelid.
+Most often, i...

-A Stye is a common eye disease.
-It starts with unpleasant feeling of itching and pain, as well as the presence of a foreign body in the...
+Stye is a common eye disease.
+It starts with unpleasant feeling of itching and pain, as well as the presence of a foreign body in the e...